 The student should participate in the seminar from the very beginning of his/her doctoral studies, and continue for two academic years.
 It is to be recommended to continue seminar participation also during the 3rd and 4th year of doctoral studies, even if the credits for those years are not part of the obligatory studies.

 The key activity in this course is intellectual debate between peers concerning specific written and orally presented texts that relate to the seminar research area.
 That is also the core teaching method: providing participants regular and sustained practice in the most important intellectual skills of an academic, while at the same time regularly exposing the participants to state of the art debates in their own discipline.
 The techniques used will include: guidance on the writing and presentation of texts; oral presentations made using visual and multimedia aids; practice in constructive criticism, defense of an argument, and development of questioning and answering skills.

 The seminar is a space in which participants develop their own research, learn to present it and gain knowledge of their own discipline.
 As such, it is not a graded course.
 Most important for this course is regular attendance and active participation in the seminar.

 Language of instruction: English, Finnish

-Seminar has biweekly meetings.
+- Seminar has 1-2 full-day meetings each period.
 Each participant presents one written paper per term; the paper may involve research proposal, preliminary data-analysis, or manuscript of a monograph chapter or a journal article.